arkency/posts/posts/2016-10-23-the-esthetics-of-a-ruby-service-object.md

 Given that this post is about esthethics and it's always a subject to personal opinion - I'd say it's worse now.
 It's more verbose, it's even too explicit.

 But there's one part which makes this new code better.
 As a big refactoring fan, I can tell that **when each method is explicit about the input it needs, the code is much more friendly towards extracting new classes and methods**.

+In this specific situation, the estethics won over the being refactoring-friendly :)

 What's your take on the esthetics here?